saderi/Kraken/README.md

 Kraken is a simple WordPress theme built with Foundation 6 base on [JointsWP](http://jointswp.com/)

 ### Why I named this theme Kraken?
-Besouce I like said in every new relese of theme:
+Besouce I like said in every new release of theme:

-> Relase the Kraken :D
+> Release the Kraken :D

 ### What comes with Kraken?
 Kraken comes pre-baked with all of the great features that are found in the Foundation framework – simply put, if it works in Foundation, it will work in Kraken.
 The theme also includes: